GarrettSmith/garrett-12-14-2020/client/README.md

 ### Improve rendering performance

 The list of documents does not perform any pagination or windowing.
 This will lead to performance issues as the data grows in size.

+### Single Environment

+This application only exists in a single environment used for development, E2E tests, and production.
+This should be revised to allow isolating data and to further prevent CSRF concerns by restricting request origins.

 ## Libraries